sochachai/RankNet/README.md

 For simplicity, we randomly generate the feature matrix and assume the ranking score is the absolute value of the sine of the sum of the square of the feature values.

-##Code:
-The main code of this project is RankVet_Version1.py

 ##Task:
 The task is to establish a neural network model RankNet that explains the subtle relationship between the features of a URL and its relevant score.